chanzuckerberg/czid-workflows/short-read-mngs/idseq-dag/README.md

 When releasing a new version, please add a Git tag of the form `vX.Y.Z`.

+- 4.2.0
+ - Apply deuterostome, blacklist, whitelist and human filters to contigs.

 - 4.1.1
   - Removed `DAG_SURGERY_HACKS_FOR_READ_COUNTING` and related code.